demisto/content/Packs/CreateEDLInstance/Scripts/CreateEDLInstance/README.md

 | Testing | 8008 | EDL_PORT_LIST | tags:block and type:IP |

 ### Troubleshooting
-Multi tenant environments should be configured with Cortex Rest API instance when using this automation and make sure *Use tenant* parameter (in Cortex Rest API integration) is checked to make sure that API calls are made to the current tenant instead of the master tenant.
+Multi-tenant environments should be configured with the Cortex Rest API instance when using this automation.
+Make sure the *Use tenant* parameter (in the Cortex Rest API integration) is checked to ensure that API calls are made to the current tenant instead of the master tenant.